Translated using DeepL

 Hardware Systems

 The specialization provides specific knowledge for working with programmable structures extending to parallel and distributed systems, computer networks and cryptography.
-The curriculum emphasizes a balance of courses providing the necessary theoretical foundation and courses focused on practical skills in which students participate in the design, implementation, analysis, testing, and operation of embedded systems.
+Instruction emphasizes a balance of courses providing the necessary theoretical foundation and courses focused on practical skills in which students participate in the design, implementation, analysis, testing, and operation of embedded systems.
 Project work with a small team focused on experimental and prototype solutions to interesting problems related to practical problems arising from the faculty's research and development activities is also an integral part of the course.

 Information Security

-Den otevřených dveří v Centre for Research on Cryptography and Security (CRoCS)
+Open Day at the Centre for Research on Cryptography and Security (CRoCS)

-Meet a successful graduate
+Meet the successful graduate

 Award-winning computer scientist trains computers to recognize humans by their gait

-Michal Balážia
+Michal Balazia

 Computer Networks and Communications

-Software systems
+Software Systems